The Do’s and Don’ts Post Hair Transplant Surgery

 Using Ice Packs

-In order to reduce the swelling after hair restoration surgery, you can apply an ice pack on your forehead and cheeks for 15 minutes.
-But be careful not to apply it too close to the hairline as this can detach the hair grafts.
+To reduce swelling after hair restoration surgery, apply an ice pack to your forehead and cheeks for 15 minutes.
+However, be cautious not to use it too close to the hairline, as this can cause the hair grafts to detach.

-In addition to that you have to drink plenty of water at least 2 liters per day to avoid dehydration and reduce swelling.
+Additionally, it is essential to drink plenty of water, at least 2 liters per day, to prevent dehydration and reduce swelling.

 -

-Hair transplant clinics normally provide their patients with a head band that helps reduce ad control swelling.
+Hair transplant clinics typically provide their patients with a headband that helps reduce and control swelling.
 You can wear the band around your forehead for the first 5 days and remove it before you sleep.

 Things to Avoid After Hair Transplant